 However, these weaknesses were considered to be minor, and would very unlikely have any risk of material misstatement.

 We reviewed the bank replies received by KPMG – the only mention of security was in the Commerzbank reply which stated that the bank has the first and principal mortgage over the shares in Metallgesellschaft Limited (MGL).
+Commerzbank is one party in the syndicated loan facility, and this security applies to the entire $250 million loan – not just Commerzbank’s portion..

 3.4.11 Transfer of the Billiton trades